graphcore/examples/applications/popart/bert/README.md

 `bert.py` has many different options.
 Run with `-h/--help` to view them.
 Any options used on the command line will overwrite those specified in the configuration file.

+## Inference

+Before running inference you should run fine tuning or acquire fine-tuned weights in order to obtain accurate results.
+Without fine-tuned weights the inference performance will be poor.

+How to get the SQuAD 1.1 files required for inference is described in `bert_data/README`.

+To run SQuAD BERT Base inference:

+`python bert.py --config configs/squad_base_inference.json`

+and for BERT Large:

+`python bert.py --config configs/squad_large_inference.json`

+View the JSON files in configs for detailed parameters.